carsdotcom/laravel-json-model/README.md

 # Laravel Json Model

 We really love Laravel as an ORM.
-But we have a part of our application that is not backed by a document store, not a relational database.
+But we have a part of our application that persists to a document store, not a relational database.
 Json Models let us use the best parts of the Eloquent Models, but instead of being backed by a row in a table, they're always serialized to JSON.
 (Which can include being serialized to an attribute on a traditional Laravel Model!)